Design a 3D local scene

 Authoring an effective and attractive 3D view doesn't end with layer properties.
 You also need to consider scene-level display properties to enhance and improve your scene.

 The way a scene is illuminated can add to or distract from your message.
 The use of shadows can enhance realism, as well as provide information about the impact of buildings and other features on the world around them.
 When working with limited-extent data, it can be more effective to clip the display extent to your area of interest, and working in your data's native coordinate system is always recommended for GIS work.
-And, consider the use of parallel view mode for presenting content without the visual distortion of perspective viewing.
+Consider the use of parallel view mode for presenting content without the visual distortion of perspective viewing.

 You can find more tutorials in the tutorial gallery.